JimEli/ARM_Cortex-M_RTOS/README.md

 # ARM Cortex-M RTOS
 ## A Simple Pre-Emptive (Round-Robin) RTOS Scheduler for Cortex-M4

 Utilizes an STM32F407VG Discovery Board.
+Can easily be ported to other SMT32 MCUs.

 ### RTOS Functionaltiy
 * A Pre-Emptive Time-slice (Round-Robin) OS Scheduler